stagedml/stagedml/README.md

 /var/run/pylightnix/store-v0/c32bccd3f671d6a3da075cc655ee0a09/eedaa6f13fee251b9451283ef1932ca0/
 ```

-With this link, you could:
+In general, With realization reference in hands, you could:

 - Examine training logs and figures by accessing training artifacts located in
   storage folder returned by `rref2path`.